 - Eligibility Criteria: This study program is open to domestic and international students.

 How to Apply:

-- In the disciplines of education, medical physics, nursing, social work, social sciences, and surgery have completed a minimum standard of professional experience as required by the Assistant Dean (Research Training) on the recommendation of the School; An Australian honors degree with Class 1 or Class 2 Division 1.
-For international students, a four-year bachelor degree including a significant research training component attained at a high standard is commonly considered equivalent to an Australian honors degree
+- In the disciplines of education, medical physics, nursing, social work, social sciences, and surgery have completed a minimum standard of professional experience as required by the Assistant Dean (Research Training) on the recommendation of the School; An Australian honours degree with Class 1 or Class 2 Division 1.
+For international students, a four-year bachelor degree including a significant research training component attained at a high standard is commonly considered equivalent to an Australian honours degree

 - If you are interested, please send your application via email.

 - College Admission Requirement: Entrance Requirements: a four-year bachelor degree including a significant research training component.

 - English Language Requirements: All applicants must meet the English Language Proficiency requirements of the Standard prior to their admission, by demonstrating completion of a recognized qualification.